edl78/obdb_docs/README.md

 ### weed_annotations
 The [weed_annotations](https://github.com/edl78/weed_annotations) repo contains a dash-board to get insights on the data.
 Can start calculations in the analytics service to do t-SNE on the data.
 Also contains code for calculating statistics.

-Has interface to cvat for fetching annotations and inserting them into a MongoDB external from CVAT.
+This code has interface to CVAT for fetching annotations and inserting them into a MongoDB external from CVAT.
 Also a mongoExpress web interface to MongoDB for easy access to this database.

 When updating annotations or tasks in CVAT it is needed to use the dash-board to update annotations in the MongoDB by pressing the button "update annotations", otherwise changes in CVAT will not propagate to the rest of the code in any of the repos.
-Second, to make use of annotations in new images or if the split is changed, contents in the npy-files need to be updated. *This should be made a lot easier for the user by migrating to using text files instead of npy-files (TBD, please supply update to us!)*.
+Second, to make use of annotations in new images or if the split is changed, contents in the npy-files need to be updated. *This should be made a lot easier for the user by migrating to using text files instead of npy-files (**TBD** we are asking the community for this, please supply update to us!)*.

 ### analytics
 The [analytics](https://github.com/edl78/analytics) repo contains a few helper functions we used during the project to study our data and its feature distributions: